Support for Students with Special Needs

 Sports and Leisure Activities

 Founded in 1994, Kaunas recreation and sports club (RSC) for disabled unifies people with restricted mobility and is located at the LSU.
-The club president Dr. Kęstutis Skučas is the LSU associated professor and the Lithuanian Paralympic champion.
-The RSC club offers a variety of sports and recreational activities:
+The club president Dr. Vaida Pokvytytė is a lecturer in LSU.
+The RSC club offers a variety of sports and recreational activities for LSU students with special needs:

 - Wheelchair basketball